deepeshhada/ReXPlug/README.md

 # ReXPlug
 ## Explainable Recommendation using Plug and Play Language Model

-A [Google Colab](https://colab.research.google.com/drive/1mSkbVKV7Jqu0UfrkgDKVpXKxA8gsQaxH?usp=sharing) notebook is available for demonstration.
+A Jupyter notebook is available for demonstration.

 ------------